Decorating Cakes with Edible Flowers – Flowers to Use and Decorating Ideas

 We’ve all seen stunning professional cakes decorated with edible flowers.
-Using edible flowers is an extremely easy way to decorate cakes at home as well.
+Using flowers is an extremely easy and beautiful way to decorate cakes at home, too.
 You can hide frosting flaws with beautiful blooms and add loads of color to your creations without ever having to use food coloring!

-In this guest post, Martine Lleonart, author of Let’s Party: Unique Kids’ Birthday Party Ideas, shares everything you need to know about how to use edible flowers on cakes.
+In this post, with help from Martine Lleonart, author of Let’s Party: Unique Kids’ Birthday Party Ideas, you’ll learn everything you need to know about choosing and using edible flowers for cakes.
 I also turn to St. Louis florist Kelly Jurotich to practice some of these techniques myself.

 Choosing Edible Flowers for Cakes

-Edible flowers have become very popular recently, and with good reason: they are a simple and fun way to make any dish beautiful.
+Edible flowers have become very popular recently, and with good reason: edible flowers are a simple and fun way to make any dish beautiful.

 Before you go throwing handfuls of flowers onto your food, there are a few things to note: